Acharavi, Corfu – Resort Guide

 Sometimes during the peak summer season, there are extra bus routes available linking popular resorts (including neighbouring Sidari, Roda, and Kassiopi) but check before you go as these aren’t always operating.

-The bus stop is on the main road, it’s a 10-minute walk to the beach.
+The bus stop is on the main road, it’s a 10-minute walk from the bus stop to the beach.

 Accessibility: